Quicklinks

 Para ver la información en español, haga clic en "Traducir" arriba.

-The Election Officer for Newton County is:
+The Election Officer and Early Voting Clerk for Newton County is:

 Sandra K. Duckworth